numpy/numpy.org/content/en/benchmark.md

 Source: [Pythran's Website](https://pythran.readthedocs.io/en/latest/#)

 Since it majorly uses C++ implementations of the NumPy API, its main advantages are it supports [Expression Templating](https://en.wikipedia.org/wiki/Expression_templates) and [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions.
-It converts annotated Python modules which have few interface descriptions into native Python modules with same interface but are faster.
+It converts annotated Python modules that have few interface descriptions into native Python modules with the same interface but are faster.

 <!-- NumPy arrays in Cython should be stored in contiguous memory like C-style or Fortran to use Pythran in the backend.
 Here, the Pythran lacks behind.
 Another limitation is that the sequence of bytes of words must be the same as the targeted architecture to make Pythran work.-->